dtcenter/METexpress/docs/Users_Guide/installation.rst

   httpaswd, and jq.
 For a robust testing environment, install the certificate located in /etc/ssl/certs (see SSL certificates below).
-  A simple testing system can be deployed on the localhost without certificates for testing.
-A simple testing system can be deployed by answering yes to the question “Are you setting up a simple test environment?” in the configure program.
+  A simple testing system can be deployed on the localhost without certificates for testing by answering yes to the question "Are you setting up a simple test environment?" in the configure program.

-* Python3: There is a dependency on python3 which should be accessible in /usr/bin/python3, and requires a number of python modules to be installed, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json.
-These may need to be added to the python environment with a package manager.
+* Python 3: There is a dependency on Python 3 which should be accessible in /usr/bin/python3, and requires a number of Python modules to be installed, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json.
+These may need to be added to the Python environment with a package manager.

 Meteor Framework: METexpress is built on the Meteor free and open-source JavaScript web framework.